How to Go Big at Disney Parks Without Going Broke

 Make a plan

-Before you go inside, make a detailed to-do list of the rides, shows, and attractions you want to hit.
+Before you go inside the park, make a detailed to-do list of the rides, shows, and attractions you want to hit.
 "If my kids get to do all the things they want to do, they’ll be happy," Ford says.
-"And they love tracking it, and feeling like they’re part of the planning."
-When the kids are happy, and doing all they want, the trip runs more smoothly.
-Ergo you won't be stressed into eating in the most convenient (likely: more expensive) place, nor be saddled with unruly children you end up pacifying with a $30 T-shirt.
+"And they love tracking it and feeling like they’re part of the planning."
+When the kids are happy, the trip runs more smoothly—simple as that.
+With a plan in place (and plenty of snacks and pre-purchased toys on hand), you won't be stressed into eating in the most convenient—and likely more expensive—place, nor be saddled with unruly children you end up pacifying with a $30 T-shirt.

 Get groceries delivered to your hotel room

-Most hotel rooms in the greater Disney area have refrigerators.
-One of Ford's food hacks is simply to have breakfast in your room.
-But you can also buy for multiple meals without needing a car.
+Many Disney Resorts and hotels in the area have refrigerators.
+One of Ford's food hacks is simply to have breakfast in your room (easy enough!).
+But you can also plan ahead for multiple meals without needing a car.
 Services like Orlando Grocery Express will bring food straight to your room, so you can make sandwiches and bring snacks for your big day in the park.
-You can also buy cheap flats of water to avoid buying sodas, and have stuff to refuel with when you get back after walking all day.
+You can also buy drinks and have stuff to refuel with when you get back after walking all day.

 Buy tickets from an independent vendor

 Buying theme park tickets at the box office is kind of like taking your car to the dealer for an oil change.
 Yes, you know what you're getting, but it's the most you can possibly pay.
-Third-party vendors like Undercover Tourist and its competitors sell passes for as much as 18% off the price at the front gate.
-That's like a free kid in a five-person family.
+Third-party vendors like Undercover Tourist and its competitors sell passes for as much as 18% off the price at the front gate—which is like a free kid in a five-person family.
+And they price match, so you know you’re getting the lowest possible fare.

 Off-times are great for short lines and cheap flights.
 In tracking park crowds and airfares, Ford says your best bets are September and October, and mid-January to the end of February.